 Developed at North Carolina State University with input and site-development advice from Auburn entomology assistant professor Alana Jacobson and entomologists at Clemson and Georgia, the Thrips Infestation Predictor for Cotton tool integrates many years of weather, thrips-population and cotton-growing-pattern data from cotton fields in Alabama and across the Southeast to forecast when thrips infestations will be largest and risks of injury to young cotton plants highest.

 Thrips feed on the foliage of seedling cotton, slowing plant and root growth, making the plants more susceptible to environmental stressors later in the growing season and reducing yields.

-“By using the new, location-specific tool prior to planting, growers can see which fields are at the greatest risk of suffering thrips damage and be prepared to use more aggressive management strategies in those areas,” says Alana Jacobson, an Auburn entomology assistant professor who specializes in the biology and ecology of row-crop insect pests.
+“By using the new, location-specific tool prior to planting, growers can see which fields are at the greatest risk of suffering thrips damage and be prepared to use more aggressive management strategies in those areas,” says Jacobson, an assistant professor who specializes in the biology and ecology of row-crop insect pests.
 “Or, they can decide to adjust the planting dates in those fields.”